 The Start Sooner dates will still run from July 5-30, 2020.
 The price will include tuition and fees for 6 credit hours of class and a program fee of $50.
 Our program staff is dedicated to providing mentorship, orientation, academic support, and social opportunities all virtually.
 Payment for students who have already registered will not be due until July.
 Please contact firstname.lastname@example.org or 405-550-3659 if you have any questions.
 You can also visit our website here.
 If you are interested in using your summer to get college credit and start your OU experience early, you can register today on our website to start taking classes online in July with Start Sooner!

-In the meantime, you can sign up for a live admissions information session webinar to hear from an OU admissions counselor about academic programs, involvement opportunities, the admissions process, and more.
-These sessions are held daily at 2 p.m.
-CT, and attendees are encouraged to ask questions throughout the presentation.
+In the meantime, you can register for a Live Student Guided Virtual Tour with a current OU student tour guide or sign up for a live admissions information session webinar to hear from an OU admissions counselor about academic programs, involvement opportunities, the admissions process, and more.
+Attendees are encouraged to ask questions throughout the presentation.

-Additionally, we encourage you to check out our OU Virtual Tour and explore some of the same great spaces that you would have seen on campus.
+Additionally, we encourage you to check out our Self-Guided Virtual Tour to explore some of the same great spaces that you would have seen on campus.
 You can also virtually follow OU tour guide, Ryleigh, as she shows you a preview of the University of Oklahoma campus.

 The Sooner Discovery program is transitioning to a modified version of the program that will allow students to continue their coursework online with guidance and insight from the Sooner Discovery staff.
 All classes will be held virtually.
 Students will take a University College Introduction to Academic Discovery course via Zoom and an additional online course of their choosing.